Alibaba Group: Social responsibility

 In 2014, the Chinese government and Alibaba partnered to create the rural e-commerce expansion program Rural Taobao, which aimed to provide rural households with the same level of access to consumer goods that urban residents have and to facilitate the sale of agricultural goods through e-commerce.
 As of 2017, the program covered 16,500 villages.

 Beginning in March 2016, Alibaba and the Communist Youth League began a collaboration to promote online entrepreneurship among rural Chinese youth.
 Later that year, Alibaba signed other rural development agreements with the National Development and Reform Commission and Ministry of Agriculture.

 In May 2017, Alibaba signed a memorandum with the Supreme People's Procuratorate's Anti-Corruption Bureau "to create a clean, credible, rule-of-law market environment."
 Pursuant to the memorandum, the Bureau provides Alibaba and Ant Group with access to criminal records from bribery cases and Alibaba and Ant Group query those records including during verification of Taobao sellers and in connection with anti-money laundering initiatives and financial risk controls.

-On 7 August 2021, Alibaba fired a manager who admitted to "indecent acts" with an inebriated employee.
-The case highlighted issues of sexual harassment in the workplace.

 Alibaba actively promotes female employment, collaborating with the All-China Women's Federation for community e-commerce events.
 The company also donates to UN Women to support female employment initiatives.
 Half of Alibaba's employees are women, with one-third of leadership roles, especially in departments like human resources, held by women.

 Alibaba collaborates with Hangzhou's smart city initiative and efforts to digitize the economy and build a cashless city.